-Pivoting quickly, KIP created new electronic activities, e-Adventures, that kids could complete on smartphones and tablets in their backyards, neighborhoods, local greenspaces, and official TRACK Trail sites.
+Pivoting quickly, KIP created new smart-phone-based electronic activities, e-Adventures, that kids could complete on smartphones and tablets in their backyards, neighborhoods, local greenspaces, and official TRACK Trail sites.
 Based on positive initial results, this experiment with e-Adventures has evolved into a new core strategy for KIP.

 This new focus has launched related goals to develop STEM-based community trails, utilize web/app-based gamification strategies, and create new materials to engage more kids in scientific discovery, regardless of where they live.
-With those goals in mind, KIP is seeking funds to expand its work in Buncombe County, in turn improving the educational progress and physical, mental, emotional, and cognitive health and wellbeing of its children, with a primary focus on low-income and minority populations.
+With those goals in mind, KIP is seeking funds to expand its work in Buncombe County, in turn improving the educational progress and mental, emotional, cognitive, and physical health of children in grades K-5, with a primary focus on low-income and minority populations.